 “Because I, even as a believer, am powerless to consistently live above the motive of Sin, then I must sin every day in some form.
 So, Grace has to mean “mercy” (unmerited favor).
 And my Righteousness can be only an Imputed Righteousness (merely assigned by God with no basis in reality).
 And, God’s love must be always unconditional.
 And, Faith can require of me no expression in real terms beyond my initial statement of faith.

 “All of this has to be so, in order that I might be non-responsible before God and thereby become released from accountability for my chronic sinfulness.
-Only in this way can I possibly survive a divine scrutiny of my life.”
+Only in this way can I possibly survive the divine scrutiny of my life.”

 Revisiting the Key Concepts Of Redemption